 Again, mobile optimization can help boost your holiday promotional emails in a way that other competitors might be ignoring.
 You’ll want to offer a seamless level of user experience (UX) and ensure everything looks great on screen.
 Otherwise, your customers will put them in the virtual trash bin, posthaste.

 With testing, time and development, you can ensure that all of your emails work perfectly on mobile devices.
-But the most effective solution is to use an email marketing tool like GoDaddy Email Marketing that will optimize your designs automatically.

 Doing so will allow you to preview them across devices before sending them to your recipients, resulting in time and money well spent.